 Your eligibility for financial aid under the CA Dream Act is not affected by DACA.
-However, if you are approved for DACA status you may be eligible to apply for Presidents Work Study.
+However, if you are approved for DACA status you may be eligible to apply for Presidents Work Study or other non-federal work study job opportunities.

 What should I do if my status changes?
 If you are granted permanent resident status or become a citizen and become eligible to complete a Free Application for Federal Student Aid (FAFSA) during the academic year, please contact the Financial Aid and Scholarships office immediately for guidance on how to establish eligibility for federal financial aid.